nhokchihiro/appbio24-tramha/Week10/README-Week10.md

 ![Image2](https://github.com/nhokchihiro/appbio24-tramha/blob/main/Week10/Images/Image%202.png)

-- - At the position 11174, VCF file presented there is a SNP replacing A to G. But the information from BAM file presented that G was only counted for 66 times in the total of 392 times (17%).
+- At the position 11174, VCF file presented there is a SNP replacing A to G. But the information from BAM file presented that G was only counted for 66 times in the total of 392 times (17%).
 Therefore, it seems to be a false positive, and we will need more reads to determine the exact SNP at this location.

 ![Image3](https://github.com/nhokchihiro/appbio24-tramha/blob/main/Week10/Images/Image%204.png)

-b.
-Examples for false negatives:
+**b.
+Examples for false negatives:**

 - At the position 18923, BAM file revealed that there were 19 times counted as T and 2 times counted as G. No SNP was present at this position in VCF file.
 Since the total reads counted is so small (21 times) comparing to other location (300-400 times), more investigation in this position is essential for evaluating whether there is a SNP.

 ![Image4](https://github.com/nhokchihiro/appbio24-tramha/blob/main/Week10/Images/Image%203.png)

+- I think perhaps this SRA file was filtered so well, there is not much false negative variants in the file.